The Ultimate Guide to RV Camping in Iowa

 Wildlife Encounters and Precautions

-Another thing you should be aware of in order to stay safe while RV camping in Iowa?
-The local wildlife.
+You’ll also want to be ready for local wildlife in order to stay safe while RV camping in Iowa.
 Rattlesnakes make themselves at home in this state, so you always want to watch your step.
-Venomous spiders are another one to look out for, and you’ll want to wear long sleeves and long pants in order to avoid ticks.
+Also, watch for venomous spiders, and wear long sleeves and long pants in order to avoid ticks.

 Black bears do also live in Iowa.
 While bears won’t usually bother people, they will attack if they feel threatened.
-Therefore, it’s important that you always make noise while hiking to let bears know you are there and ideally avoid your party, and we recommend you carry bear spray for protection just in case.
+Make noise while hiking to let bears know you are there, and consider carrying bear spray for protection just in case.